Blue and white pottery: Patterns

+Vase with Lid, 1780–1783.
+Wolff and Bernardi Manufactory, Bielino Jurydyka, Warsaw, Poland.
+National Museum in Krakow.

+Due to Poland's extensive trade relations with the Netherlands, faience production began in Gdańsk in the 17th century.
+Polish Pomeranian faience also began to be produced in Elbląg, Tolkmicko, Frombork, and Malbork in the 18th century.
+In the Polish-Lithuanian Commonwealth, faience factories were called "farfurnia".
+In 1770, King Stanisław August Poniatowski founded the Royal Farfur Factory in Belweder, Warsaw, where ceramics were made using local kaolin clay sourced from Mokotów.
+Annual production reached 45,000 items in 1778.
+Belweder faience, produced until 1780, was distinguished by its exceptionally high level of decoration.
+In 1778, the Wolff and Bernardi faience factory was established in the Bielino district of Warsaw and operated until around 1800.

 Vietnam

 A migration of Chinese potters to neighboring Vietnam during the Yuan dynasty is thought to be the beginnings of Vietnamese blue-and-white production.
 However, the 15th-century Chinese occupation of Vietnam (1407–27) is considered to be the main period of Chinese influence on Vietnamese ceramics.
 During this period, Vietnamese potters readily adopted cobalt underglaze, which had already gained popularity in export markets in the Muslim world.
 Vietnamese blue-and-white wares sometimes featured two types of cobalt pigment: Middle Eastern cobalt yielded a vivid blue but was more expensive than the darker cobalt from Yunnan, China.

-Chu Đậu village in Hải Dương province was the major ceramic manufacturer From 1436 to 1465, China’s Ming dynasty abruptly ceased trade with the outside world, creating a commercial vacuum that allowed Vietnamese blue-and-white ceramics to monopolize the markets for sometimes, especially in Maritime Southeast Asia.
+Chu Đậu village in Hải Dương province was the major ceramic manufacturer.
+From 1436 to 1465, China’s Ming dynasty abruptly ceased trade with the outside world, creating a commercial vacuum that allowed Vietnamese blue-and-white ceramics to monopolize the markets for sometimes, especially in Maritime Southeast Asia.
 This shift was intensified by a domestic shortage supply of cobalt, the main pigment used in blue and white porcelain, limiting China's production value during this period.
-Vietnamese wares of this era have been found all over Asia, from Japan, throughout Southeast Asia (Thailand, Indonesia, the Philippines), to the Middle East (the Arabian port of Julfar, Persia, Syria, Turkey, Egypt), and Eastern Africa (Tanzania).
+Vietnamese wares of this era have been found all over Asia, from Japan, throughout Southeast Asia (Thailand, Indonesia, the Philippines), to the Middle East (the Arabian port of Julfar, Strait of Hormuz, Persia, Syria, Turkey, Egypt), and East Africa (Tanzania).